adobe/athena/README.md

   * a test can depend on a suite version
 * when running tests specify api and api version
 * easy run plugins(utility functions) and assertions

+## FUTURE

+* cli to generate test yamls from open-api standard
+* cli to generate test yamls from envoy configuration
+* cli to generate test yamls from gateway json configuration